How to skip a line in Python

 print(create_dashboard("Application Dashboard", app_data))

-The create_dashboard function dynamically builds a formatted text block.
-It starts by creating a header—it centers the title within 50 characters using an f-string and adds a separator line with string multiplication ("=" * 50).
+The create_dashboard function dynamically builds a formatted text block from a dictionary.
+It first constructs a header by centering the title with an f-string and adding an underline using string multiplication with the * operator.

 - The function then iterates through the

-sectionsdictionary. - For each key-value pair, it appends the section name and its content to the main string, using
+app_datadictionary, processing each key-value pair as a separate section. - For each section, it appends the name and its content to the main string, using the

-strip()cleans up any trailing whitespace before returning the finished dashboard.
+strip()cleans up any extra whitespace before the function returns the complete, formatted text.

 Get started with Replit